chenyu0328/MWD-MFIC/README.md

 1. Install requirements. ```pip install -r requirements.txt```

-2. Download data.You can download all the datasets from the dataset folder.
+2. Download data.
+You can download all the datasets from [Autoformer](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy).
 Create a seperate folder ```./dataset``` and put all the csv files in the directory.

 ### MWD-MFIC